hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 As the error says, in this case it took a few minutes for the service to be disabled, and the GCP API won't allow us to activate it while this is still going on.
 If this happens to you, you'll need to wait a few minutes and re-run `terraform apply`.

-### Assigning an Elastic IP
+### Assigning a Static IP Address

-Now add to your configuration by assigning a static IP to the VM instance.
+Now add to your configuration by assigning a static IP to the VM instance in `main.tf`.
-Modify the `main.tf` and add the following.

 ```hcl
 resource "google_compute_address" "vm_static_ip" {